hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 Prune ran successfully.
 We estimate you freed up 9 GiB!
 ```

-If you use a toml config file, then you can simply do something like:
+If you are using a TOML config file, then you can simply do something like:

 `sudo /usr/local/bin/besu/bin/besu --config-file=besu-config.toml storage x-trie-log prune`

 ## Troubleshoot

+### Troubleshoot common errors

-The prune command should look something like this for mainnet users:
+The prune command should look like the following for mainnet users:
 `sudo /usr/local/bin/besu/bin/besu --data-path=/var/lib/besu --data-storage-format=BONSAI --sync-mode=X_SNAP storage x-trie-log prune`

-and Besu should be shutdown before running it.
+Ensure you stop Besu before running the command.

 ---

-> java.lang.IllegalArgumentException: Subcommand only works with data-storage-format=BONSAI
+`java.lang.IllegalArgumentException: Subcommand only works with data-storage-format=BONSAI`

 Are you missing --data-storage-format=BONSAI?
 It must be add before the storage subcommand, i.e.